cima22/Polynomial_Expression_Simplifier/README.md

-# Polynomial algebraic expressions
+# Polynomial Expression Simplifier
 Project related to the course "Advanced Programming" @ Units.
 The goal is to build a tool able to handle basic operations with polynomial expressions.
+The library provides the class "Expression" which is able to simplify a multivariable polynomial expression.

 ## Definition of a polynomial algebraic expression
 A *polynomial algebraic expression* is either: